-Michael Thielscher is an ARC Future Fellow and a Professor at The University of New South Wales.
+Michael Thielscher is a Professor at The University of New South Wales.

 Michael received his postgraduate diploma in 1992, his Ph.D. in 1994, both with distinction, and his Higher Doctorate (Habilitation) in Computer Science in 1997 from Darmstadt University.
 He then joined Dresden University, where he was an associate professor before he moved to his present position.
 His Habilitation thesis was honoured with the Award for Research Excellence by the alumni of Darmstadt University in 1998, and in 2009 he won a Future Fellowship Award from the Australian Research Council.